 Pump and dump schemes manipulate the stock market by artificially increasing a stock's value through misinformation.
 The two-part scheme begins when the scammers purchase a company's stock at a low price.
 They then flood the investment market with false information to encourage people to buy stock in the company.
 As more investors buy stock, the stock's value increases.
 The fraudsters sell their stock at a higher price, which triggers a sell-off by other investors that ultimately lowers the stock's value.
-If you are a victim of this form of market manipulation, here 's how to report a pump and dump to the SEC.
+If you are a victim of this form of market manipulation, here 's

 How to Identify a Pump and Dump Scheme

 If an investment tip appears too good to be true, investigate the company thoroughly before investing.